Running a successful manufacturing business often means being able to adapt new technology fast to sustain strong competitive advantage.

 1. Buying a license, or

-2. Sticking with monthly (or annual) subscription plan.
+2. Sticking with a monthly (or annual) subscription plan.
 Both options have cons and pros.

 For example, on-premises software providers usually offer licensing.
 If selecting this option, one must be aware, that on-premises vendors often have several fees which are not always obvious at the beginning (setup, software updates, software maintenance, additional infrastructure, customization, support, or privileged support, etc.).

-Whereas subscription model is popular among Software-as-a-Service solutions where you pay only if you use the software.
-Usually in this case the pricing policy is more transparent (also means predictable) and also flexible.
+Whereas the subscription model is popular among Software-as-a-Service solutions where you pay only if you use the software.
+Usually, in this case, the pricing policy is more transparent (also means predictable) and also flexible.